Back to Guides

 • General longevity and anti-aging protocols

-Most patients report feeling more energetic, mentally sharper, and emotionally more resilient in the days following an infusion.
-Chronic fatigue and brain fog tend to show the most dramatic improvements.
+Most patients report feeling more energetic, mentally sharper, and emotionally more resilient in the days following dosing.
+Chronic fatigue and brain fog tend to show the most noticeable improvements.

-For ongoing benefit, many patients combine IV infusions with an oral NAD+ precursor supplement between sessions.
-A longevity-focused protocol might include monthly or quarterly IV infusions alongside a daily NMN or NR supplement.
+For ongoing benefit, many patients combine subcutaneous NAD+ with an oral NAD+ precursor supplement on non-injection days.
+A longevity-focused protocol might include daily or every-other-day SubQ dosing alongside a daily NMN or NR supplement.

 As with all therapies at Peak Medical Wellness, NAD+ treatment is preceded by a clinical evaluation to ensure it's appropriate for your health status and goals — and to discuss how it fits within your broader wellness picture.